Acon1tum/sales_prediction_project/README.md

    - User activity tracking

-✅ Panelist Feedback Implementation Checklist
+## ✅ Panelist Feedback Implementation Checklist

- Highlight Best & Worst Performing Products
+- [ ] **Highlight Best & Worst Performing Products**
+  - Display top and bottom performers.

-Include a simple decision support section (e.g., recommend promotions for poor performers).
+  - Include a simple decision support section (e.g., "Put on Promotion").

- Make UI as Simple and Non-Technical as Possible
+- [ ] **Design UI to Be Simple and Non-Technical**
+  - Use clear, easy-to-understand visuals.

-Avoid technical jargon; users should understand graphs at a glance.
+  - Avoid relying on hover effects—important data should be visible at a glance.

-Avoid relying on hover-to-see details—make information visible directly.

- Display Past Sales and Predicted Sales Side-by-Side
+- [ ] **Display Past and Predicted Sales Side-by-Side**

-Show past sales data (from CSV) on the left
+  - Left: Past sales data (from CSV input).

-Show forecasted sales on the right for easy comparative analysis
+  - Right: Forecasted sales (predicted output).

- Use ₱ (Philippine Peso) for Sales Figures
+- [ ] **Use ₱ Symbol for Sales Values**

-Clearly label monetary values with ₱
+  - Clearly indicate currency (Philippine Peso) in all charts and data displays.

- Visualize Forecasted Quantity Sold
+- [ ] **Visualize Quantity Sold in Graphs**

-Graphs should show how many units are expected to sell
+  - Clearly show how many units are expected to sell (not just trends).

+- [ ] **Prioritize Visuals Over Text**
- Focus on Clear Visualizations
+  - Focus on charts/graphs for insight.

-Prioritize visuals over text-based explanations

-Even with just 5 products, visuals should clearly tell the story

- Include Short, Effective Decision Summaries

-Show actual values like:
+  - Keep it simple even if only showing 5 products—visual clarity is key.

+- [ ] **Provide Concise, Actionable Decision Summaries**
+  - Include:
-Total sales (₱)
+    - Total sales in ₱

-Stock needed
+    - Stock needed

-Product name
+    - Product name

-Provide actionable recommendations
+    - Recommended action (e.g., "Restock", "Discount", etc.)